-If you plan to major in literary studies, it may be helpful to complete four units of language arts, including at least one unit of writing skills, and three units of a single foreign language.
-You may also want to take one or more Advanced Placement (AP) English courses in high school.
-Classes in creative writing, if offered, may further prepare you for a successful academic career in literary studies.
+To major in literary studies, it may be helpful to complete four units of language arts, including at least one unit of writing skills and three units of a single foreign language.
+Students may also want to take one or more Advanced Placement (AP) English courses in high school.
+Classes in creative writing may offer further preparation for a successful academic career in literary studies.

-Students who complete the major in literary studies receive a thorough grounding in literary ideas and methods, as well as a broad acquaintance with literatures of different periods and cultures, including literature in translation.
-Courses in this major are divided into the following groups: literary genres, English and American literature, foreign languages and literature and general literature courses.
-By selecting courses from a variety of these categories, students are able to combine courses in criticism and interpretation, in writing and translation, and in linguistics and languages.
+Students who complete the major in literary studies receive a thorough grounding in literary ideas and methods, as well as literatures of different periods and cultures, including literature in translation.
+Courses in this major are divided into the following groups: literary genres, English and American literature, translated literature and general literature courses.
+By selecting courses from a variety of these categories, students are able to combine courses in criticism and interpretation, in writing and translation and in linguistics and languages.
 Students may also be certified to teach English and/or history and/or social studies through the University’s Teacher Development Center.

 Students may also be certified to teach high school or middle school through the UT Dallas Teacher Development Center.

-The School of Arts and Humanities (A&H) honors program offers the opportunity for advanced creative and scholarly work and recognition.
+The School of Arts and Humanities (A&H) honors thesis offers the opportunity for advanced creative and scholarly work and recognition.
 To earn A&H honors, students must graduate with:

 The School of Arts and Humanities prepares students for the changes they will face in a media-rich 21st century.
-By connecting the visual and performing arts with the humanities (philosophy, literature, history), students learn how to think creatively as well as critically.
-More than 100 full-time faculty members, many of whom are internationally recognized scholars and performers, provide quality instruction on topics ranging from the history of the Middle East to emerging media.
+By connecting the visual and performing arts with the humani- ties (philosophy, literature, history), students learn how to think creatively as well as critically.
+More than 75 full-time faculty members, many of whom are internationally recog- nized scholars and performers, provide quality instruction on topics ranging from the history of the Middle East to literary studies.

-Master of Arts: Arts and technology, emerging media and communication, history, humanities, aesthetic studies, history of ideas, studies in literature, Latin American studies
+Master of Arts: History, humanities, aesthetic studies, history of ideas, studies in literature, Latin American studies

 If your academic focus leads you elsewhere at UT Dallas, but you would still like to pursue studies in the School of Arts and Humanities, the following minors are available: